Stress Cardiomyopathy: Causes and Treatment

-Stress cardiomyopathy is characterized by a sudden weakening of the heart muscle, primarily affecting the left ventricle.
+Stress cardiomyopathy, also known as broken heart syndrome, is characterized by a sudden weakening of the heart muscle, primarily affecting the left ventricle.
 This condition was first identified in Japan in the early 1990s and was named "Takotsubo" after a type of Japanese octopus trap that resembles the shape of the affected left ventricle during the syndrome.

 Stress Cardiomyopathy vs. Heart Attack